IgniteUI/help-topics/topics/02_Controls/igGrid/03_Features/13_Virtualization/00_igGrid_Virtualization_Overview.md

 ## <a id="introduction"></a> Introduction

 Virtualization is a feature of the `igGrid` that boosts performance when displaying large data sets containing thousands of records.
+It improves both rendering time and scrolling as well as memory footprint.
 It works by reducing the number of the DOM objects in-memory and reusing them while user scrolls and operates with the data.

-Virtualization is a local feature, which means that it works on the data, already available on the client side.
+Virtualization is a local feature and requires all the data to be fetched on the client initially.
+This can affect network traffic so it's recommended that you consider enabling web server's Gzip compression for the page that contains `igGrid` with Virtualization enabled.

 Due to its nature Virtualization feature cannot and doesn't aim to achieve functional parity with the default non-virtualized grid.
 For example all APIs that accept or return DOM objects do not work the same way as with non-virtualized grid.
 This is because there are DOM objects only for the visible cells.